openapi4j/openapi4j/docs/schema-validator.md

 validationContext.setFastFail(true);
 ```

+## Report outputs showcase

-You can easily locate the error(s) with the results as we keep the path of the validation.
+You can easily locate the error(s)/info(s)/warning(s) with the results as we keep the path of the validation.
 Also, a code is assigned to each type of result to ease lookups.

-Here's few outputs of `ValidationResults` object :
+Outputs of `ValidationResults` object :
 ```
 foo: Additional property 'bar' is not allowed. (code: 1000)
 From: foo.<additionalProperties>